 Change of Control Provisions.
 The 2015 Stock Plan provides that upon the effectiveness of a "sale event," as defined in the 2015 Stock Plan, except as otherwise provided by the Compensation Committee in the award agreement, all stock options, stock appreciation rights and other awards will be assumed or continued by the successor entity and adjusted accordingly to take into account the impact of the transaction.
 To the extent, however, that the parties to such sale event do not agree that all stock options, stock appreciation rights or any other awards shall be assumed or continued, then such stock options and stock appreciation rights shall terminate at the effective time of such sale event.
-In addition, the Company may make or provide for payment, in cash or in kind, to participants holding options and stock appreciation rights equal to the difference between the per share cash consideration and the exercise price of the options or stock appreciation rights.
-The Administrator shall also have the option to make or provide for a payment, in cash or in kind, to grantees holding other awards in an amount equal to the per share cash consideration multiplied by the number of vested shares under such awards.
+In addition, the Company may may may may may may may may ere provide for payment, in cash or in kind, to participants holding options and stock appreciation rights in a amount equal to the per share cash consideration multiplied by the number of vested shares under such awards.
 All awards will terminate in connection with a sale event unless they are assumed by the successor entity.